nilmtk/nilmbench/README.md

-# NILMTK-Contrib
+# NILMBench2026

-NILMTK-Contrib provides NILMTK-compatible implementations of non-intrusive load monitoring (NILM) and energy disaggregation algorithms.
+NILMBench2026 is a large-scale, reproducible benchmark for non-intrusive load monitoring (NILM) and energy disaggregation.
+It evaluates sixteen models across regression accuracy, event detection, computational efficiency, and generalization on public NILM datasets at both 1-minute and 15-minute resolutions.

+The benchmark is implemented through the modernized `nilmtk-contrib` package, which provides NILMTK-compatible disaggregation models and experiment workflows.
 The package is designed for use with NILMTK's rapid experimentation API and includes classical, TensorFlow, and PyTorch model backends.

+This repository is based on the original [`nilmtk-contrib`](https://github.com/nilmtk/nilmtk-contrib) repository and extends it for the NILMBench2026 benchmark.

 The repository paper is:

-Batra et al., "Towards Reproducible State-of-the-Art Energy Disaggregation", BuildSys 2019, DOI: https://doi.org/10.1145/3360322.3360844.
+Kuloor, Singh, Dhru, and Batra, "NILMBench2026: A Benchmark for Energy Disaggregation", BuildSys 2026, DOI: https://doi.org/10.1145/3744256.3812587.

 ## Runtime Requirements